WPRuby/Links-Auto-Replacer-Lite/README.txt

 == Description ==

-- Are you tired of linking websites in your post?
+Are you tired of linking websites in your post?
 This plugin will solve your problem.
 Link your keywords once and forget about them.
-- Are you an affiliate marketer, you don't have to manually insert your affiliate links manually every time you write a blog post.
-Also, it has the cloaking feature to hide and protect your links.

-== Description ==

-- Are you tired of linking websites in your post?
-This plugin will solve your problem.
-Link your keywords once and forget about them.
-- Are you an affiliate marketer, you don't have to manually insert your affiliate links manually every time you write a blog post.
-Also, it has the cloaking feature to hide and protect your links.
+Are you an affiliate marketer, you don't have to manually insert your affiliate links manually every time you write a blog post.
+Also, it has a link shortening feature to hide and protect your links.

 == Installation ==